lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 At the **operator level**, withdrawals depend on the stake allocation strategy used by the module.
 Currently, two types of withdrawal strategies are in use:

-- **Operator-weight–based distribution** (CMv2)
+- **Operator-weight–based withdrawals** (CMv2)
-- **Even distribution** (CMv1, CSM, SDVT)
+- **Largest operator withdrawals** (CMv1, CSM, SDVT)

-The existing even-distribution strategy does not require any additional data.
+The existing largest operator withdrawal strategy does not require any additional data.
 However, to support operator-weight–based withdrawals, it is proposed to add a `getOperatorWeights` method to the module interface.
 This method returns operator weights from the CMv2 on-chain allocation strategy.

 ```solidity
 interface ITargetAllocation {